 - Collaborations with other participatory and training initiatives

-Additionally, an empirical training session will provide destination marketing and destination governance skills with a participatory local heritage renovation approach in terms of tourism accessibility and local identity rediscovering purpose.
+Additionally, an empirical training session provides material for skills development in destination marketing and destination governance, with a participatory local heritage renovation approach in terms of tourism accessibility and local identity rediscovering purpose.

 Community management to plan sustainable tourism destinations

 Strategies for social branding

 - Activities of promotion and enhancement of the village of San Pellegrino In Alpe (Garfagnana, Italy)

 Guidelines on the use of European Structural and Investment Funds (coordinated by SDU)